thedigitaloctopus/blockbench-docs/docs/plugin.md

 })();
 ```
 To test your plugin, you can load it from the plugin menu using the button in the title bar, or you can simply drag and drop it into Blockbench.
+Use the Plugin menu or press Ctrl/Cmd + J to reload it.

 ## Submitting your plugin

-For testing
+For testing or internal use you can load the plugin from the file.
+If you think your plugin can be useful for a larger group of users, you can submit it to the [blockbench-plugins repository](https://www.github.com/JannisX11/blockbench-plugins).

+To submit a plugin, fork the repository and add your plugin to the /plugins folder.
+Then add your plugin to the plugins.json file using the same ID and metadata as in your plugin file.
+When you are done, create a pull request and wait for it to be merged.
+Use the same process to submit updates and changes to your plugin.